xuankimtran/docs-1/pages/katalon-studio/docs/testcloud-integration.md

     * Step 1: Select your OS and download the file, then unzip the file.
     * Step 2: Copy the command line in the dialog and paste it into your CLI to set up the tunnel.

+        For example, the command line is `./kt config --tenant KatalonStudio --username "your_username" --organization-id "your_organization_id" --api-key "your_api_key"`.

     * Step 3: Copy the command line in the dialog and paste it into your CLI to start the tunnel.

+        For example, the command line is `./kt start`.

 After starting the tunnel, go back to KS and you can now run tests in private domains.